Politics of Pennsylvania: Federal representation

-Pennsylvania's two United States Senators are Democrats Bob Casey Jr. and John Fetterman, serving since 2007 and 2023, respectively.
+Pennsylvania's two United States senators are Democrat John Fetterman and Republican Dave McCormick, serving since 2023 and 2025, respectively.

 Pennsylvania is part of the United States District Court for the Eastern District of Pennsylvania, United States District Court for the Middle District of Pennsylvania, and United States District Court for the Western District of Pennsylvania in the federal judiciary.
 The district's cases are appealed to the Philadelphia-based United States Court of Appeals for the Third Circuit.